easybiblabs/angular-http-watcher/README.md

 Manual
 ------

-This module installs $http interceptor and provides the `httpWatcher` module.
+This module installs $http interceptor and provides the `httpWatcher` service.

 The $http interceptor does the following:

 If an HTTP request fails, the event `network:http-error` is broadcasted with the configuration object (this is the requested URL, payload and parameters) of said request.
-If the HTTP Error-Code is either `0` or `401` it is buffered and can be replayed at any given time using the `continue()` method of the `httpWatcher` module.
+If the HTTP Error-Code is either `0` or `401` it is buffered and can be replayed at any given time using the `continue()` method of the `httpWatcher` service.

 You are responsible to invoke this method after you handled the error.
 Example:
 ```js